maartenbeekman/dolphi/README.md

 ```
 sudo raspi-config
 ```
-Change the default password, change the hostname.
-Reboot the Raspberry Pi.
+Change the default password, chang the hostname into Hubster, the local timezone to your location and reboot the Raspberry Pi.

 ## 3. Set up Hubster
 ```